-Quantum Leaps, LLC is a second-generation professional open source company that has established a sustainable business based on dual-licensing.
+Quantum Leaps, LLC is a second-generation professional open source company based on the sustainable

-In contrast to most of the first-generation open source companies, we own all the intellectual property in our software.
-Therefore we can offer traditional commercial licensing to all customers interested in retaining the proprietary character of their software.
+In contrast to most of the first-generation open source companies, Quantum Leaps owns all the intellectual property in the provided software.
+Therefore, alongside the open-source licensing, we can also offer traditional commercial licensing to all customers interested in retaining the proprietary character of their software.

-This increasingly popular, strictly quality-controlled, professional open source business model combines the best of the open source and proprietary software worlds to make open source a safe choice for the embedded systems vendors.
-This includes the accountability for the licensed intellectual property, professional documentation and technical support expected of a traditional software vendor as well as transparent development, availability of source code and active community inherent in open source projects.
+This strictly quality-controlled, single-vendor commercial open source business model combines the best of the open-source development style with the best of the proprietary software model.
+Such a combination makes open source a safe choice for embedded systems vendors.
+The benefits include the accountability for the licensed intellectual property, professional documentation, and technical support expected of a traditional software vendor, as well as transparent development, availability of source code, and active community inherent in open-source projects.

-Any piece of our software that goes into an embedded device is open source, because you need to be able to understand, adapt, recompile, and debug the software in source code.
+Any piece of our software that goes into an embedded device is openly available in source code, because you need to be able to understand, adapt, recompile, and debug the software in source code.

 We own all the intellectual property in our software.
-Therefore, we can offer closed-source licensing and the accountability for the licensed intellectual property to all commercial customers interested in retaining the proprietary character of their software.
+Therefore, we can offer closed-source licensing and the accountability for the licensed software to all commercial customers interested in retaining the proprietary character of their software.

 With every commercial license we offer professional technical support.
 This is designed to motivate us to keep our software free of bugs, easy to use, and clearly documented with many examples to minimize our support load and expenses.